 Omega 3s fats are not only anti-inflammatory but are also useful in the production of healthy hormones.

-Additionally, foods rich in healthy fats also help in the release of hormones that make one feel satiated and full, studies have found.
+Studies have found that foods rich in healthy fats also help release hormones that make one feel satiated and full.

 You want to feel satiated after a meal otherwise you have the need to keep eating, or snacking, a problem that can lead to weight gain, insulin insensitivity, and metabolic syndrome.

-To make sure you are getting enough healthy fats, include foods such as:
+To make sure you are getting enough good fats, include foods such as:

 1. Wild salmon, and other fatty fish